Confused by the difference between IPv4 vs IPv6?

 IPv4 is the original version that was launched back in 1983.
 However, its 32-bit format only allows for ~4.3 billion unique addresses, which can’t serve the needs of the modern world.

 To address the lack of unique IPv4 addresses (and make some other technical changes), IPv6 was created.
-IPv6 uses a 128-bit address format that offers 1,028 times as many unique addresses as IPv4.
+IPv6 uses a 128-bit address format allowing 3.4 x 1038 unique IP addresses.